 The descendants of Liu Chang of Han included Liu An, King of Huainan, and three other sons.
 Liu An was the eldest son of Liu Chang.
 He was forced to commit suicide during the reign of Emperor Wu of the Han Dynasty.
 As for the situation of the other three sons 'descendants, there was no mention of it in the given information, so it was impossible to know.

-Liu Chang (198 - 174 B.C.) was a member of the imperial clan and King of Huainan during the Western Han Dynasty.
-He was the youngest son of Liu Bang, Emperor Gaozu of the Han Dynasty, and his mother was Zhao Ji.
-In the early years of the Western Han Dynasty, Liu Chang was granted the title of King of Huainan.
-He was described as a person who could carry a cauldron.
-However, during his reign, he was arrogant and domineering.
-He often went hunting with Emperor Wen of the Han Dynasty.
+Liu Chang was the youngest son of Liu Bang, Emperor Gaozu of the Han Dynasty, and the half-brother of Liu Ying, Emperor Hui of the Han Dynasty, and Liu Heng, Emperor Wen of the Han Dynasty.
+He was conferred the title of King of Huainan in 196 B.C.
+Liu Chang was arrogant and domineering during the period of Emperor Wen of Han Dynasty.
+He often went hunting with Emperor Wen.
 He did not abide by the Han law in his fief and made his own laws.
-In 174 years ago, he colluded with the Xiongnu and the leaders of Minyue to plot a rebellion, but he was arrested after the plan was exposed.
-The courtiers suggested the death penalty, but Emperor Wen of the Han Dynasty pardoned him, abolished his title as king, and exiled him to Qiongyou, Yandao, Shu Prefecture (now Ya 'an, Sichuan).
-On the way, Liu Chang starved to death and was posthumously named King Li.
-Liu Chang's life was full of ups and downs.
-He was the son of Liu Bang, the emperor of the Han Dynasty, but he experienced the fate of being deposed and exiled.
+However, in 174 years ago, he contacted the leaders of the Xiongnu and Minyue.
+His plan to plot a rebellion was discovered and he was arrested.
+The courtiers suggested the death penalty, but Emperor Wen of the Han Dynasty pardoned him, abolished the title of king, and exiled him to Qiongyou, Yandao, Shu Prefecture.
+On the way, Liu Chang died because he did not eat.
+He was given the posthumous title of King Li.

 Liu Ying was Emperor Hui of Han Dynasty.